arzaanxeng/Machine_Learning_Projects/Major_Projects/Laptop_Price_Predictor/README.md

 ## Features

-**Comapred Different Models along with Hyperparameter Tuning for each of them**
+**Compared Different Models along with Hyperparameter Tuning for each of them**

 | Model              | R² Score |
 |--------------------|----------|